Fact check: Critics call ICE a 'deportation force.' Are they right?

 What does it do?

-The Immigration and Customs Enforcement agency apprehends, detains and deports undocumented immigrants, while also investigating trans-border criminal activity, like gangs, human trafficking and smuggling.
+Immigration and Customs Enforcement apprehends, detains and deports undocumented immigrants, while also investigating transborder criminal activity, like gangs, human trafficking and smuggling.

 While most apprehensions are done by Customs and Border Protection (CBP) — which operates along the border and at ports of entry, and does nearly all its apprehensions in those places — ICE apprehensions are often more visible because they're conducted inside the U.S., including at people's homes or workplaces.
 Those taken into custody by ICE are more likely to be established within their communities, or long-term residents.